jvolkening/galaxy-tools/tools/nanopore_qc/README.md

 # Quality control for nanopore sequencing data

 `NanoporeQC` is a Galaxy tool for quality control of data from Oxford Nanopore sequencers.
-It utilizes the summary table produced by Albacore to generate QC statistics and plots.
+It utilizes the summary table produced by Albacore or Guppy to generate QC statistics and plots.

 ## Attributions